 Education & Training

 Karen holds undergraduate degrees in Professional Writing and Editing as well as a Certificate IV in Training and Assessment.
-She has also completed Masters subject in Communication at RMIT and Creative Writing, Editing and Publishing at Melbourne University.
+She has also completed Masters subjects in Communication at RMIT, Creative Writing, Editing and Publishing at Melbourne University.
 She is currently undertaking a Diploma of Counseling from AIPC and is completing a MA in Writing and Literature at Deakin.